kjgilbert/PartitioningMethods_SimulationProject/README.txt

+Testing approaches for phylogenetic tree building using partitioning methods -- simulation-based testing with ALF.

+Original idea from Christophe:

 Hi Kim, if you are interested, I’d like to involve you on a little subproject that could be part of a paper we would like to resubmit.
 The paper tests partitioning methods for phylogenetic inference.
 The idea of partitioning methods is that there are different subsets of sites, each